telerik/xaml-docs/controls/radgridview/commands/Overview.md

 * __SelectCurrentUnit__ - selects the current unit.
 By default the selection unit is __"FullRow"__, but the __SelectionUnit__ property may also be set to __"Cell"__, thus enabling a cell-based selection.

-* __ExtendSelectionToCurrentUnit__ - selects all the selection unit from the anchor upto the chosen unit.

 As the commands provided by __RadGridView__ are __ICommands__ at their core, they do provide methods both for checking if they can be invoked - __CanExecute()__ and for invoking it - __Execute()__.